 When you start eating gluten free, first thing you want to make is bread.
 That’s not always easy.
 For perfect gluten free bread, you’ll need perfect recipe.

-I am big fan of bread, and dough generally.
-I really love to discover new recipes and to create my own in a will to find perfect combination.
-Today’s recipe is about rustic bread with crispy crust, and soft texture inside.
+I am a big fan of bread, and dough generally.
+I really love to discover new recipes and to create my own in a will to find the perfect combination.
+Today’s recipe is about rustic bread with crispy crust and soft texture inside.
 Let me tell you how to get this:

 10g flax seeds